geopandas/geopandas/doc/source/about/roadmap.md

 ## S2 geometry engine

-The geometry engine used in GeoPandas is `shapely`, which serves as a Python API for `GEOS`.
+GeoPandas uses `shapely` as its geometry engine, which serves as a Python API for `GEOS`.
 It means that all geometry operations in GeoPandas are planar, using (possibly) projected coordinate reference systems.
 Some applications focusing on the global context may find planar operations limiting as they come with troubles around anti-meridian and